edbritton/edbritton.github.io/themes/apostrophe.md

 There is a something I do which is kind of halfway between those – live stand-up comedy.
 It's a physical thing you have to leave the house to partake, plus your being there may even affect the end result!

-If that sounds like a thing you'd be into then follow me on Twitter you jolly loon.
+If that sounds like a thing you'd be into then follow me on Twitter you crazy thing.